Twitter Asks Third-Party Developers To Stop Developing Twitter Clients

 In the official statement issued by Twitter, it asked third-party developers to stop developing clients for Twitter.
 This was posted on Twitter’s official developer mailing list by Ryan Sarver.

 According to the company, Twitter wants more control over its service to provide a consistent user experience between different platforms.
-This announcement is major blow to third party developers.
+This announcement is a major blow to third-party developers.
 The message is that major third-party developers who make well-established client software and already have audiences will be able to continue supporting their users, but new developers should refrain from building their own client applications.

 Ryan Sarver wrote,

-Twitter’s change of policy shows the compnies move from leniency to zero tolerance policy causes concerns and woes to third party developers and it will remain so for the foreseeable future.
+Twitter’s change of policy shows the companies move from leniency to zero tolerance policy causes concerns and woes for third-party developers, and it will remain so for the foreseeable future.

 Tags: